hazarjast/5g_rpi4_build/README.md

 Repository of all information related to my Raspberry Pi4 5G PoE modem build

 ## Design Philosophy & Guiding Principles
-The goal of this project is can be summed up as follows: Build a capable, stable, low maintenance, cost-concious 5G WAN solution using well-supported hardware/software components which can be installed outdoors and preserve its longevity by incorporating adequate thermal controls into the design.
+The goal of this project is can be summed up as follows: Build a capable, stable, low maintenance, cost-concious 5G WAN solution using well-supported hardware/software components which can be installed outdoors and preserve hardware longevity by incorporating adequate thermal controls into the design.
 A checklist of guiding principles in no particular order:

 * Select quality hardware and parts which are inexpensive but well supported
 * Choose base software components which are stable and well documented